wp-plugins/local-market-explorer/readme.txt

 == Frequently Asked Questions ==

+= How do I use the module after I install it? =

+The module is loaded / activated when the URL in your browser location bar matches the format of &lt;http://www.yourblog.com/local/_city_,_state_&gt;.
+In other words, to load the module for Seattle, you'll want to point your browser to / link to &lt;http://www.yourblog.com/local/seattle,wa&gt;.
+See the "Description" tab for more info.

 = Can I specify a zip or a neighborhood instead of a city? =

 This isn't currently possible, but it's something we'd like to do in the future once the necessary data is available in the